iulinoscope/treathcareful/README.md

-# treathcareful WARNING!! -Im not responsable if this destroi your PC open just in closed Virtual machines !!!
+# Memz Virus.
+WARNING!! -Im not responsable if this destroy your PC, Open just in safe enviroment VM !!!
-# work in windows =change from .txt in .bat or.exe
+# work in windows =change from .txt in .bat

 @echo off